Jacob Meyers Player Props: Astros vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the fifth-ranked team ERA among all MLB pitching staffs (3.84).
+- The Guardians have a 3.87 team ERA that ranks sixth among all MLB pitching staffs.

-- Guardians pitchers combine to allow 108 home runs (one per game), the second-fewest in the league.
+- The Guardians surrender the second-fewest home runs in baseball (109 total, one per game).

-- Syndergaard (1-4) gets the starting nod for the Guardians in his 13th start of the season.
-He has a 7.16 ERA in 55 1/3 innings pitched, with 38 strikeouts.
+- Williams (1-2) gets the starting nod for the Guardians in his eighth start of the season.
+He has a 3.35 ERA in 37 2/3 innings pitched, with 31 strikeouts.

-- In his last appearance -- while pitching for the Los Angeles Dodgers -- the right-hander tossed three innings against the Cincinnati Reds on Wednesday, June 7, allowing six earned runs while surrendering seven hits.
+- His last appearance was on Wednesday against the Kansas City Royals, when the right-hander tossed four scoreless innings while allowing three hits.

-- In 12 games this season, the 30-year-old has a 7.16 ERA and 6.2 strikeouts per nine innings, while allowing a batting average of .313 to opposing batters.
+- In seven games this season, the 24-year-old has an ERA of 3.35, with 7.4 strikeouts per nine innings.
+Opponents are hitting .234 against him.

 © 2023 Data Skrive.
 All rights reserved.